Search: Advanced search

 1. Provide a scratching post

 Scratching posts come in all shapes and sizes, from the traditional vertical models to horizontal squares.
 There are a variety of textures used to cover scratching posts, including rope, soft carpet and thick carpet.
 Not all cats will like the same scratching post, so you might need to try a few different styles before you find one which suits your cat’s needs.
-Ensure the post is tall enough to allow your cat to fully stretch, and sturdy enough to allow your cat to lean against the post.
+Ensure the post is sufficiently tall to allow your cat to fully stretch, and sturdy enough to allow your cat to lean against the post.

 2. Provide sufficient exercise and stimulation